kolu

 nix shell nixpkgs#uv -c uvx --from apm-cli apm install --target claude,codex,opencode

-APM clones juspay/nix-chrome-devtools-mcp, deploys its launcher into .agents/skills/nix-chrome-devtools-mcp/bin/serve, and writes a per-runtime MCP config for each target — .mcp.json for Claude Code, .codex/config.toml for Codex, opencode.json for OpenCode.
+APM clones juspay/nix-chrome-devtools-mcp, drops its launcher into .agents/skills/nix-chrome-devtools-mcp/bin/serve, and writes a per-runtime MCP config for each target — .mcp.json for Claude Code, .codex/config.toml for Codex, opencode.json for OpenCode.

 Step 3 — Verify